mariacaseiro/algorithmselector-ML/README.md

 > The use of machine learning techniques to improve the performance of branch-and-bound optimization algorithms is a very active area in the context of mixed integer linear problems, but little has been done for non-linear optimization.
 To bridge this gap, we develop a learning framework for spatial branching and show its efficacy in the context of the Reformulation-Linearization Technique for polynomial optimization problems.

 This library is intended to generalize the analysis performed in the above-mentioned paper.
 It analyzes multiple algorithms on a set of problems, defined by their features, and seeks to provide a series of metrics and graphs to compare their performance.
 Not only compares the performance of the algorithms on the dataset, but also provides a learning-based solution of the optimal choice of algorithm based on the problem's features.

+### Installation
+If you want to use this library on your Python code you can installing from PyPI as follow:

+`pip3 install algorithmselector-ML`

+Link to the PyPI project: https://pypi.org/project/algorithmselector-ML/

 ### Table of Contents
 - [Introduction](#Introduction)